Paul and Colleen of Evansdale Cheese fell into a family business

-In the late 1970s, Colin (now Colleen) and Lesley Dennison were living on a four hectare property in Evansdale, near Dunedin, with a Jersey cow that gave them more than enough milk for their whole family.
-Perplexed by what to do with it all, Colin set his mind to coming up with a solution.
+In the late 1970s, Colleen (then Colin) and Lesley Dennison were living on a four hectare property in Evansdale, near Dunedin, with a Jersey cow that gave them more than enough milk for their whole family.
+Perplexed by what to do with it all, Colleen set her mind to coming up with a solution.

-Neither Colin nor any of the Dennisons had ever made cheese before, but a small detail like that wasn’t enough to stand in their way.
-Once the factory was up and running Colin set out with high hopes and got started on making the very first cheese.
+Neither Colleen nor any of the Dennisons had ever made cheese before, but a small detail like that wasn’t enough to stand in their way.
+Once the factory was up and running Colleen set out with high hopes and got started on making the very first cheese.

 “It was a Monterey Jack,” says Colleen.
 “And it was bloody awful.”

-For anyone else, this might have made them consider whether going ahead with the business was a good idea, but for Colin it was simply an invitation to try harder.
+For anyone else, this might have made them consider whether going ahead with the business was a good idea, but for Colleen it was simply an invitation to try harder.

-Colleen provides different types of cheese to make wedding ‘cheese cakes’
+Colleen uses different types of cheese to make wedding ‘cheese cakes’.